 Work Related Hand Injuries Treatment Specialist Q&A

+Hand injuries are among the most prevalent workplace injuries, according to yearly workplace injury statistics gathered by the U.S. Work-related hand injuries can occur for a variety of causes.
 If your hand got injured in an accident at the workplace, come to the Florida Hand Center.
-For more information, call us or schedule an appointment online.
+For more information, contact us or schedule an appointment online.
 We have convenient locations for you in Port Charlotte, FL and Fort Myers, FL.

 Table of Contents: